mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - If `chromium` fails to run, it suggests that there are missing dependent libraries on the host.
 In that case, we advise to install `chromium` on the machine which will install all the dependent libraries.

-- If the generated report is malformed, we suggest to turn on `Persist Data Files` config option of the plugin from Grafana UI and re-run the report generation.
-Now, the files created by the plugin will be persisted at `$GF_DATA_PATH/reports/debug` folder.
-While reporting bugs, please attach the found `report.html` along with JSON model of dashboard.

 ## Development